Have you ever found yourself wanting something more from your sex life?

 You’re Only Doing It When You’re In The Mood

-Chances are, the way you think about desire is all wrong:
+Chances are, the way you think about desire is incorrect:

 You’re probably sitting around waiting for inspiration to strike.
 Then wondering what’s wrong with your libido because you’re not spontaneously in the mood.
 (Or thinking something similar about your partner’s libido).